jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 CSV file that corresponds with the data contained within the *primary key* in the table, must also be specified.
 Both the primary and foreign keys should either be strings (text) or integer values.
-*Fields containing decimal values are not good candidates for keys.* Lastly, the user may optionally specify the name of a field within the CSV file to import in the merge operation (`--import` flag).
+*Fields containing decimal values are not good candidates for keys.* Lastly, the user may optionally specify the name of a field within the CSV file to import in the merge operation (`--import_field` flag).
 If this flag is not specified, all of the fields within the CSV, with the exception of the foreign key, will be appended to the attribute table.